About This Drug

 - Include a source of protein at every meal and snack, such as meat, poultry, fish, dry beans, tofu, eggs, nuts, milk, yogurt, cheese, ice cream, pudding, and nutritional supplements.

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 - Keeping your pain under control is important to your well-being.
 Please tell your doctor or nurse if you are experiencing pain.

 - If you are having trouble sleeping, talk to your nurse or doctor on tips to help you sleep better.

 - Infusion reactions may occur after your infusion.
 If this happens, call 911 for emergency care.

 Food and Drug Interactions

-- There are no known interactions of trastuzumab with food and other medications.
+- There are no known interactions of trastuzumab with food.